ShenzhenYAO/sastools/README.md

 1. work around as netlify does not support php.
 2. Add a new function to rename node data names, removing the sufix _copy (function removeit())
 3. Change the description text font to time new roman, black, fontize 25 ( In function 'showInputTextForm(), part: editorbox_modal.styles))

-to do:
-1. add a function for enter as click ok. see https://www.w3schools.com/howto/howto_js_trigger_button_enter.asp
+4. add a function for enter as click ok. see https://www.w3schools.com/howto/howto_js_trigger_button_enter.asp
-2. add a function in right click menu to display node info (the node, data, binded elements, etc) in the console.log
+5. add a function in right click menu to display node info (the node, data, binded elements, etc) in the console.log

 Commit 154a